 The use of semantic search or Semantic Search is allowed by “Project Turing, Which Microsoft executives describe as "AI-powered search for the enterprise."

-Project Turing is intended to help overcome the limitations of existing condition-based matching algorithms.
-These algorithms were developed in the 1970s and 1980s and are still used by today's search engines.
-So these algorithms do not understand the user's intentions.
+Project Turing aims to help overcome the limitations of existing term-based matching algorithms.
+These algorithms were developed in the 1970s and 1980s and are still used by current search engines.
+Thus these algorithms do not understand the intentions of the user.

 "Our goal is to understand natural language using modern, generalized end-to-end deep learning models," he told Ignite participants.